 Google Sheets, one of the most efficient ways to effectively and conveniently organize data, is not only limited to calculations and data analysis.
 Using the platform, companies can monitor projects, track employees’ working hours, construct calendars, and set up schedules, among other tasks.
-If you’re a mobile user or if you’re more comfortable organizing data and overseeing team workflow management through your smartphone, Google Sheets has developed a mobile application that is available to download on your Android (link to Google Play) or iOS device (link to the App Store).
+If you’re a mobile user or if you’re more comfortable organizing data and overseeing team workflow management through your smartphone, Google Sheets has developed a mobile application that is available to download on your Android or iOS device.
 To ease your way into using this convenient innovation, here are some handy tips on how to navigate this mobile landscape.

 Using pre-made templates

 Ensuring business growth is a challenging task, and organizing data is a crucial part of it.
 Digital Doughnut claims that data is the backbone for business growth.
 Luckily, there are data management techniques available to adopt into an organization’s workflow.

 Google Sheets has a handful of templates that can help you register your data and keep a close eye on it through a configurable dashboard.